 If you’re overwhelmed by all the data regarding how many people visit Disney World, it is a good idea to check before planning your visit.
 With so much to see and experience, where does one start?

-Consider options such as the Disney Dining Plan and meals included with your hotel stay.
-Walt Disney World properties and parks allow guests to bring in food and drink (no glass bottles) and offer water refill stations throughout the parks.
-Keep this in mind when planning your food budget.
+- Consider options such as the Disney Dining Plan and meals included with your hotel stay.
+Walt Disney World properties and parks allow guests to bring in food and drink (no glass bottles) and offer free water refill stations throughout the parks.

 Planning Your Days

-Download the My Disney Experience app and the Disney Genie navigation app to help plan your visit and before you arrive to help navigate the experience.
-As mentioned before, try to visit during a less-busy time of year, if your schedule allows.
+I use the My Disney Experience app and the Disney Genie navigation app to help plan my visit, before I arrive to help navigate the experience.

 Perks of Staying On Property